ocaml/ocaml/manual/README.md

 1. Run `make` in the manual.

-NB: If you already set `LD_LIBRARY_PATH` (OS X: `DYLD_LIBRARY_PATH`) in you environnement don't forget to add `otherlibs/unix:otherlibs/str` to it in an absolute way.
+NB: If you already set `LD_LIBRARY_PATH` (OS X: `DYLD_LIBRARY_PATH`) in your environment don't forget to add `otherlibs/unix:otherlibs/str` to it in an absolute way.

 Outputs